Skip to content

 $ /rpi "add rate limiting"

 Full auto.
 Six phases, zero prompts.
-The machine runs the whole lifecycle.
+The lifecycle carries its own validation.

 medium confidence